2024-25 Catalogs

 The department strongly encourages participation in departmental honors.
 The heart of the honors program is a year-long experience in laboratory, field, or theoretical work in any area of biology.
 Students work directly with outstanding faculty mentors from the Division of Biological Sciences or other life science units on campus.

-Students may earn degrees with honors by completing BIO_SC 4950H and BIO_SC 4952H (6 credits) and preparing a manuscript suitable for publication in a journal or the abstract of an oral or poster presentation at an on-campus symposium or at a regional or national meeting of a professional society.
-Students must meet with the honors program director to arrange their research experience.
-The honors program requires sophomore standing (or higher) in biological sciences and a GPA of 3.3.
+Biological Sciences majors earning a BA or a BS may graduate with honors by completing BIO_SC 4950H and BIO_SC 4952H (6 credits), preparing a manuscript suitable for publication in a journal or the abstract of an oral or poster presentation at an on-campus symposium or at a regional or national meeting of a professional society, and completing a reflection on their research experience.
+Students must meet with the honors program director to discuss their research experience.
+The honors program requires junior standing (or higher) in biological sciences and a GPA of 3.3.
 Students with a GPA between 3.0 and 3.29 may petition the director of the honors program for admission, but all students must graduate with a GPA of 3.3 to receive departmental honors.
-Please contact the Biology Advising Center (3 Tucker Hall, 882-4068) to consult with the Director of the Honors Program, Dr. Pam Brown (brownp@missouri.edu; 423 Tucker Hall, 884-0214).
+Please contact the Biology Advising Center (3 Tucker Hall, 882-4068) or consult with the Director of the Honors Program, Dr. Pam Brown (brownp@missouri.edu; 423 Tucker Hall, 884-0214).

 Division of Biological Sciences